Introducing Prudential API into Ladder

 Phase 3 - Learn & Impact

-Early results from the first 2 months showed the integration was solving core user issues:
+Early results from the first 2 months confirmed the integration was solving core user issues, setting the stage for something bigger.

 - +1.1% increase in overall conversion